 Health Insurance Update:

-Five things to think about when buying private health insurance
+Five things to think about when buying private health insurance1.
+Get advice

 There’s a lot of choice in the market, and coverage can vary significantly between different providers.
 So it’s worth speaking to a financial adviser or a broker to help you get what you need.